 For information on our photograph requirements, click here.

-My child is 12 years old but will be 13 years on 31 August 2020.
-Do I submit photos for my child aged 12 years or 13 years?
+My child is 12 years old but will be 13 years on 31 August 2023.
+Do I submit photos following the guidelines for my child aged 12 years or 13 years?

-Please submit photographs following the guidelines for your child’s age as of 31 August 2020.
-A child born August 2007 would be 13 years on 31 August 2020 and would need to submit photos aged 13 years.
+Please submit photographs following the guidelines for your child’s age as of 31 August 2023.
+A child born in August 2010 would be 13 years old on 31 August 2023 and would need to submit photos following the guidelines for students aged 13 years.

 Can I change the photos on my child’s application form once I have submitted my application?